jomarja/Java-TrainingApp-Springboot/README.txt

 - **Eureka Server** – Runs on port `8761` and registers all microservices.
 - **Main Microservice** – Runs on port `8081`.
 It handles the core functionalities of the training application, including trainer and trainee management, training scheduling, and more.
 - **Trainer Workload Microservice** – Runs on port `8082` and manages workload updates for trainers.
 It provides endpoints to update, retrieve monthly summaries, and get aggregate workload data.
-- **Communication:** The microservices communicate with one another using REST endpoints.
-Eureka acts as the service registry to allow dynamic discovery of available services.
+- **Communication:** The microservices communicate with one another using Kafka + rest endpoints.
+Eureka acts as the service registry to allow dynamic discovery of available services.Kafka running port is assigned to 9092 you can run it using docker or install it locally

+also it has kafka as communca

 ## Modules and Responsibilities